robertbraeutigam/scan/README.md

 * Connections are made / received using TCP/IP on port 11372.
 * All devices are addressed over UDP, at the address 239.255.255.244:11372.

-Note, that this "local network" does not necessarily need to be a physically local network, it can be a virtually local network that connects multiple devices, possibly through VPNs.
+Note, that this "local network" does not necessarily need to be "physically" local network, it can be a virtual local network that connects multiple devices, possibly through VPNs or other means.

 All UDP packets sent, regardless of content must be repeated 5 times with random intervals in order: 0-100ms, 0-400ms, 0-500ms, 1-2 seconds, 1-2 seconds, having a maximum total time of 5 seconds.